• Loading stock data...

 Prime and NBC have been on a hiring spree as they staff up to cover The Association in the 2025–2026 season.
 Prime hired Taylor Rooks to host its studio coverage, along with Blake Griffin and Dirk Nowitzki.
 NBC has hired Reggie Miller and Jamal Crawford as game analysts to work with play-by-play announcers Mike Tirico and Noah Eagle.

 Lowe’s old podcast, The Lowe Post, was one of the most popular sources for NBA analysis and interviews.
 After his surprising layoff from ESPN in September with around a year left on his contract, Lowe went dark.
 Now he’s back in a big way.
-His new video podcast, The Zach Lowe Show, will launch this week.
+His new video podcast, The Zach Lowe Show, launched this week.
 In an Instagram post, Lowe promised to drop new episodes every Monday and Thursday via Spotify and his new YouTube channel, which already has 21,000 followers.

 “He’s not a former player, but he drives the conversation,” said one source of Lowe.